CurraghsBettor/Effect-Sizes/README.md

 Goulet-Pelletier, J. C., & Cousineau, D. (2018).
 A review of effect sizes and their confidence intervals, Part I: The Cohen’sd family.
 The Quantitative Methods for Psychology, 14(4), 242-265.

 I propose `effectsize2`, a function allowing to obtain Cohen's d_s or Cohen's d_p for a between-subjects design.
-The protocol to estimate confidence intervals relies on the noncentral $Lambda$' distribution.
+The protocol to estimate confidence intervals relies on the noncentral $\Lambda\$' distribution.